Can I Put A GPS Device On A Vehicle?

 United States v.
 Katzin in 2013: A case in which the police placed a GPS tracker on the vehicle of a man they suspected of a chain of robberies.
 The charges against the Katzin brothers were ultimately dropped because the court decided that this was a Fourth Amendment violation on the part of the police.

 A good general rule of thumb for licensed private investigators is if the owner of the vehicle or asset is requesting the service, then it is generally ok.
-Private investigator must remain knowledgeable about new laws in regards to GPS and should always conduct their private investigations in a professional, legal manner.
+Private investigators must remain knowledgeable about new laws in regards to GPS and should always conduct their private investigations in a professional, legal manner.

 Latest Press